itstommymorgan/asari/README.md

 we're going to log exception data to Airbrake so that we can review it later and then return true so that the AR lifecycle continues normally.

+While having asari auto index,  delete and update records can be handy,  it doesn't provide a great failover mechanism if you are having communication issues between your system and cloud search.
+To enable delayed indexing add the following before requiring 'asari/active_record'.

+    class Asari
+      module ActiveRecord
+        DELAYED_ASARI_INDEX = true
+      end
+    end

+You can then manually trigger deletes,  adds and updates by calling asari_remove_from_index,  asari_add_to_index and asari_update_in_index on your model.

 #### AWS Region

 By default, Asari assumes that you're operating in us-east-1, which is probably